albirrudigital/bni-python/README.md

 BNI API SDK - Python
 ===============
-This is the Official Node JS API client / library for BNI API.
+This is the Official Python API client / library for BNI API.
 Please visit [Digital Services](https://digitalservices.bni.co.id/en/) for more information about our product and visit our documentation page at [API Documentation](https://digitalservices.bni.co.id/documentation/public/en) for more technical details.

 ## 1. Installation